nephelaiio/cookiecutter-ansible-role/{{cookiecutter.project_name}}/README.md

 You can test the role directly from sources using command ` molecule test `

-Role configuration for Travis CI is provided in the [CI configuration file](/.travis.yml).
-Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in order to add continuous delivery for the role into galaxy.

 ## License

 This project is licensed under the terms of the [{{ cookiecutter.license }} License](/LICENSE)